Overview of the Genome Browser¶

 - From right click on a gene or synteny and use Center or Zoom option

 - From the toolbar below the synteny maps:

-After a Move To action, the Genome Browser will be reloaded and centered around the corresponding gene and the gene area will be highlight.
+After a Move To action, the Genome Browser will be reloaded and centered around the corresponding area or gene and the selected area will be highlight.